Pet Doors for Sliding Glass Doors

 Q: Does the Hale Standard Patio Pet Door utilize double flaps?

 A: Yes there are double flaps, and there are multiple magnets and weather stripping to help with insulation.
 If you need to buy Hale replacement flaps, you will need to purchase two because they are sold individually.
+One as an inside mount and one as an outside mount.

 A: This needs to be done while you are on the inside of the house looking out.
 You do need to specify whether your slider closes to the left or to the right so that they can mount the lock correctly.